Tax loopholes do exist. They are just hard to come by. Even most CPAs and tax professionals have a tough time uncovering them.

 The following are some ideal candidates for cash balance plans:

-- Accountants, Financial services firms, engineers and consulting firms
+- Accountants, physicians, financial services firms, engineers and consulting firms

 - Companies with sustainable above average incomes